-- pwr5 Specifies the POWER5 mode.
-A source program can contain only instructions compatible with the POWER5 processor. - pwr5x Specifies the POWER5+ mode.
-A source program can contain only instructions compatible with the POWER5+ processor. - pwr6 Specifies the POWER6 mode.
-A source program can contain only instructions compatible with the POWER6 processor. - Specifies the PowerPC 601 RISC Microprocessor mode.
-A source program can contain only instructions for the PowerPC 601 RISC Microprocessor.
-Note: The PowerPC 601 RISC Microprocessor design was completed before the PowerPC architecture.
-Therefore, some PowerPC instructions may not be supported by the PowerPC 601 RISC Microprocessor.
+- pwr5 Specifies the POWER5[TM] mode.
+A source program can contain only instructions compatible with the POWER5[TM] processor. - pwr5x Specifies the POWER5+[TM] mode.
+A source program can contain only instructions compatible with the POWER5+[TM] processor. - pwr6 Specifies the POWER6® mode.
+A source program can contain only instructions compatible with the POWER6® processor. - pwr6e Specifies the POWER6E mode.
+A source program can contain only instructions compatible with the POWER6E processor. - pwr7 Specifies the POWER7 mode.
+A source program can contain only instructions compatible with the POWER7 processor. - Specifies the PowerPC® 601 RISC Microprocessor mode.
+A source program can contain only instructions for the PowerPC® 601 RISC Microprocessor.

+Note: The PowerPC® 601 RISC Microprocessor design was completed before the PowerPC® architecture.
+Therefore, some PowerPC® instructions may not be supported by the PowerPC® 601 RISC Microprocessor.

-Attention: It is recommended that the 601 assembly mode not be used for applications that are intended to be portable to future PowerPC systems.
+Attention: It is recommended that the 601 assembly mode not be used for applications that are intended to be portable to future PowerPC® systems.
 The com or ppc assembly mode should be used for such applications.

-The PowerPC 601 RISC Microprocessor implements the PowerPC architecture plus some POWER family instructions which are not included in the PowerPC architecture.
-This allows existing POWER family applications to run with acceptable performance on PowerPC systems.
-Future PowerPC systems will not have this feature.
-The 601 assembly mode may result in applications that will not run on existing POWER family systems and that may not have acceptable performance on future PowerPC systems, because the 601 assembly mode permits the use of all the instructions provided by the PowerPC 601 RISC Microprocessor.
+The PowerPC® 601 RISC Microprocessor implements the PowerPC® architecture plus some POWER® family instructions which are not included in the PowerPC® architecture.
+This allows existing POWER® family applications to run with acceptable performance on PowerPC® systems.
+Future PowerPC® systems will not have this feature.
+The 601 assembly mode may result in applications that will not run on existing POWER® family systems and that may not have acceptable performance on future PowerPC® systems, because the 601 assembly mode permits the use of all the instructions provided by the PowerPC® 601 RISC Microprocessor.

-- Specifies the PowerPC 603 RISC Microprocessor mode.
-A source program can contain only instructions for the PowerPC 603 RISC Microprocessor. - Specifies the PowerPC 604 RISC Microprocessor mode.
-A source program can contain only instructions for the PowerPC 604 RISC Microprocessor. - 970 Specifies the PPC970 mode.
-A source program can contain only instructions compatible with the PPC970 processor. - A35 Specifies the A35 mode.
-A source program can contain only instructions for the A35.
-Specifies the name that appears in the header of the assembler listing.
-By default, the header contains the name of the assembler source file. - Writes the output of the assembly process to the specified file instead of to the a.out file.
+- 603 Specifies the PowerPC 603 RISC Microprocessor mode.
+A source program can contain only instructions for the PowerPC 603 RISC Microprocessor. - 604 Specifies the PowerPC 604 RISC Microprocessor mode.
+A source program can contain only instructions for the PowerPC 604 RISC Microprocessor.